jessamynsmith/Alexa/README.md

 This repo contains a folder for each sample Alexa Skills:

+* <a href="Echo-Call-Lost-Phone">Echo-Call-Lost-Phone</a>
+  makes use of a Lambda service which calls a 3rd-party web service that robot-calls a phone number.

 * Roku involves setting up a connection over the public internet to the Roku box.

 * Slack channel update